 The vortograph, invented in the early 1900s by Alvin Coburn, was arguably the first form of abstract (or “non-objective”) photography.
 These contemporary shots adopt similar techniques but take them to (dizzying) new heights and spin them in (uncanny) urban dimensions.

-While Coburn focused mainly on abstracted portraiture, contemporary creatives like Japanese architect and photographer Kawahara Kazuhiko have zoomed out to take on urban settings and their vast structures.
+While Coburn focused mainly on abstracted portraiture, contemporary creatives like Japanese architect and photographer Kawahara Kazuhiko (above four images) have zoomed out to take on urban settings and their vast structures.

 Inspired by vortographic rotational repetitions, Kazuhiko, MC Escher and, yes, even Inception, these latter six photographs by Simon Gardiner take city streets, famous monuments, historic architecture and everyday settings of Paris, specifically, and set them on end in perspective-shifting ways.